S3, E16: Replay: Everything You Need to Know About Travel Insurance

 Wendy: Ha!

-So today, we’re taking a deep dive into the world of travel insurance.
-We’ll talk with several experts to understand what travel insurance is, the different types of insurance, how to figure out if you need it, and if so, how to pick the best policy for you.
+I spoke with several experts to understand what travel insurance really is, the different types of insurance, how to figure out if you really need it, and if so, how to pick the best policy for you.
 We’ll also share tips on what to do if the worst happens and something does go wrong on your trip.
-You ready?
-You with me?
+All right, you ready?

 Wendy: The point of travel insurance is to protect you, financially, the amount that you’ve paid in advance for a trip.